First Decade (February 11, 1987 to February 10, 1996)

 October 4, 1990

 Mutinying soldiers stage a dawn raid on an army base in Mindanao.
 The seizure lasts for two days, ending with Brig.
-Gen. Danilo Lim and 21 others capitulating to the government on Oct.
+Gen. Danilo Lim and 21 others capitulated to the government on Oct.
 6.

 June 15, 1991

-The second-largest volcanic eruption of this century, and by far the largest eruption to affect a densely populated area, occurs at Mount Pinatubo, an active stratovolcano in the Cabusilan Mountains near the tripoint of Zambales, Tarlac and Pampanga.
+The second-largest volcanic eruption of this century, and by far the largest eruption to affect a densely populated area, occurs at Mount Pinatubo, an active stratovolcano in the Cabusilan Mountains near the tripoint of Zambales, Tarlac, and Pampanga.
 The eruption after more than 600 years produces high-speed avalanches of hot ash and gas, giant mudflows, and a cloud of volcanic ash hundreds of miles across.
 More than 350 people die during the eruption, most of them from collapsing roofs.
-Disease that breaks out in evacuation camps and the continuing mud flows in the area cause additional deaths, bringing the total death toll to 722 people.
+The disease that breaks out in evacuation camps and the continuing mud flows in the area cause additional deaths, bringing the total death toll to 722 people.

-June 15, 1991- Mt Pinatubo eruption results in a rain of hot volcanic ash.
+June 15, 1991- Mt Pinatubo eruption results in a rain of hot volcanic ash. |

 May 11, 1992